dabane-ghassan/int-lab-book/eNoteBook/README.md

 - [x] Adding all references.
 - [x] Adding table of contents and table of figures.
 - [x] Finished abstract and resumé.
+- [x] Verified the report with minor modifications by Mr. Daucé.
-- [ ] Final internship defense presentation.
+- [x] Started preparing slides for the internship defense presentation.

 # Miscellaneous